Which Door Hinges Do You Need?

 This type of hinge runs the entire length of the door, panel or box.
 They are manufactured with or without holes and come in various pin diameters, knuckle lengths and thicknesses.
 A Piano Hinge adds strength and stability to furniture that gets a lot of use and easily bears the weight of heavy lids and doors.
 It is made of metal such as stainless steel or brass with closely spaced screws and it can be concealed on the underside or back of an object.

-Butterfly/Dovetail Hinges - A Butterfly Hinge has a butterfly like shape and a decorative finish that makes it visually interesting.
+A Butterfly Hinge is ideal for cupboards or smaller doors.
 This particular design is suitable for applications where the hinge will be visible.
 The precise shape of a Butterfly Hinge can vary by manufacturer but it tends to look like the wings of a butterfly, spreading from the centre pin.
 Ornamental finishes may include a variety of textures, scrollwork or embossing.
 Some dovetail hinges are finished in enamel to leave a coloured appearance.

-H Hinges - Shaped like an H, small H hinges tend to be used for cabinet hinges, while larger hinges are for passage or closet doors.
+Shaped like the letter, small H hinges tend to be used for cabinet hinges, whilst larger hinges are ideal for larger cupboards or wardrobe doors.

-HL Hinges - Large HL hinges were common for passage, room and closet doors in the 17th, 18th and even 19th centuries.
+Large HL hinges were common for passageway doors and closet doors in the 17th, 18th and even 19th centuries.
 On taller doors, the previously mentioned H hinges were occasionally used in the middle alongside the HL hinges.

-Butt Hinges - Usually in threes or fours, which are inset into the door and frame.
+These are the hinges most often used in homes with panelled doors.
+One side of the hinge is fitted onto the door frame and the other onto the inside edge of the door.
 Most residential hinges are made of steel although hinges for exterior doors are often made of brass or stainless steel to prevent corrosion.

-Case Hinges - Case Hinges are similar to a Butt Hinge.
-However, they usually have more of a decorative nature and are most commonly used in suitcases, briefcases etc.
+Case Hinges are similar to a Butt Hinge.
+However, they usually have more of a decorative nature and are most commonly used on suitcases, briefcases etc.